Canadian Rockies – Banff/Lake Louise

 Day 4

 Today you are in for what many feel is the most beautiful mountain drive in the world.
 We cannot disagree.
-The Icefields parkway drive is only 144 miles and the road is fast and good.
-Google maps says you can make the trip in less than 3 hours – but plan for all day with stops.
+The Icefields Parkway drive is only 144 miles and the road is great.
+Google maps says you can make the trip in less than 3 hours – but plan for most of a day with stops.
+One option is to use the Gypsy App for recommended stops.

-21 miles north of Lake Louise you come to the spectacularly colored Bow Lake and views of Crowfoot Glacier.
+The first stop you’ll hit is the pretty little Herert Lake.
+Next is Waterfall Lake.
+Then you’ll come to the spectacularly colored Bow Lake and views of Crowfoot Glacier.
+From Bow Lake, you can opt to do a hike to Bow Glacier Falls (about 2-3 hours of hiking).
 Just a few miles after that you reach Bow summit.
-Be sure to park here and take the short walk to the view over Peyto lake with it’s perfect turquoise color.
+Be sure to park here and take the short walk to the view over Peyto Lake with it’s perfect turquoise color.
+You can see glacier water running into the lake and flowing out to the canyons below from this viewpoint.

 Peyto Lake